ThanhNg224/ChronoLoop/README.md

 Replay their recordings during crucial moments to create an echo of their past actions, effectively working alongside their "past self" to complete challenges.
 This mechanic transforms traditional platformer gameplay into a strategic puzzle-solving experience.
 Players must think creatively, plan their moves carefully, and utilize both their current and recorded actions to progress.
 Let's playyy!!
+🧠💀 Built with love, bugs, and way too much Red Bull by me and Trung Nigga a.k.a Vu Minh Trung — shoutout to the real MVPs who kept the physics engine from exploding. 💥👾